-I was going to do a Friday feeling post, but ain’t nobody feeling like a Friday.
-It feels like a prolonged Wednesday at this point if you wfh.
+I was going to do a Friday feeling post, but what the fork is going on?
+It doesn’t feel like a Friday, it feels like a long Wednesday at this point, especially if you wfh.

 The world is shutting down country by country (closed for business catch you in a few months amigos), and we’re being told to self-isolate.
-I saw someone had coined the term hibernation instead and I’m here for that tbh.
-Sounds more appealing.
+I saw someone had coined the term self-hibernation instead and I’m here for that tbh.
+Sounds more appealing that a global pandemic.

 I am thankfully, still in a job and working from home for the foreseeable future.

-It is madness reincarnated in some kind of low budget, poorly written disaster movie.
-Where it goes on for too long and the audience is more confused and hungry as the story goes on.
+We’re in some kind of low budget, poorly written disaster movie.
+You know the type of film that is too long and the audience becomes more confused and hungry as the story goes on.

 Mentally I was not in a good place.
 I haven’t slept a full night in over two months and I don’t have anything especially exciting to show for those extra hours awake.

 My t-shirt, race number and bag arrived this morning though.
 Real useful.